What Should I Do With Fall Leaves? {To Rake, Remove, or Mulch?}

 Mulch Your Leaves

-Well, as it turns out, there is a method which is mixture of keeping your leaves on the lawn, and getting them off!
+Well, as it turns out, there is a method that is a mixture of keeping your leaves on the lawn and getting them off!

 Of course, the downside is you can't jump into a pile of leaves at the end.